Privacy Policy

 3.4 Location Data

-We do not continuously track your location.
-We do not use location for advertising or analytics.
-Posts optionally include a manually added location pin (e.g., for Safety & Alerts or Lost & Found) — these pins are information you choose to share with your post content, not data we automatically collect.
+We do not continuously track your location, and we do not use location for advertising or analytics.
+If we introduce optional location pins on posts in the future (for example, for Safety & Alerts or Lost & Found), any such pin would be information you choose to share with your post, not data we collect automatically.

 3.5 Image Metadata (EXIF)